LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 --------------------------

 The size of the generated code is proportional to the size of the source code.
-Assuming that the term-expansion mechanism is not used, each predicate clause in the source code is usually compiled into a single predicate clause.
+Assuming that the :ref:`term-expansion mechanism <expansion_expansion>` is not used, each predicate clause in the source code is usually compiled into a single predicate clause.
 The Logtalk compiler also generates internal tables for the defined entities, for the entity relations, and for the predicates.
 These tables enable support for fundamental features such as :ref:`inheritance <inheritance_inheritance>` and :ref:`reflection <reflection_reflection>`.
 The size of these tables is proportional to the number of entities, entity relations, and predicate declarations and definitions.
 When the :ref:`source_data <flag_source_data>`